Ruff's Mill and Concord Covered Bridge

 Ruff's Mill and Concord Covered Bridge is a historical site in Smyrna, Georgia.
 It was listed on the National Register of Historic Places in 1980.

 The site includes a gristmill building, the Miller's house, and a covered bridge.

 Ruffʼs Mill (1840s) and the Millerʼs House (c.
 1850), along with Concord Covered Bridge, exemplify the small, rural water-powered mill complexes that were common in Georgia and the South in the mid-to-late-19th century.

 Located on former Cherokee land, the land lots comprising this complex were won in the Georgia Gold and Land Lottery of 1832.
 Martin L. Ruff, prominent pioneer settler of Cobb County, and his descendants operated the wheat-and-corn grist mill through most of the century.
-During the Civil War on July 4, 1864, the fierce Battle at Ruffʼs Mill, where the Union routed the Confederates, made history as the only line of Confederate earthworks successfully charged and overrun during the Atlanta Campaign.
+During the Civil War on July 4, 1864, the fierce Battle at Ruffʼs Mill, where the Union routed the Confederates, was one of the few Confederate earthworks successfully charged and overrun during the Atlanta Campaign.
 Although the grist millʼs fieldstone facade was pockmarked with bullets, still visible today, the dwelling was spared from torching when it was designated to serve as a field hospital for the many wounded combatants.

 The Millerʼs House was constructed in a simple architectural style featuring a distinctive tall, narrow profile that is identified by preservationists as Plantation Plain.
 The home has been adapted over the years to the needs and changing tastes of its occupants, but the exterior today remains largely faithful to its original appearance.
 The terraced grounds were designed in the 1930s by the celebrated William C. Pauley, creator of Hurt Park —Atlantaʼs first professionally trained landscape architect.